annekroon/CCS-2/week07/README.md

 # Week 7

+Note the following change in the schedule:
-This week, we will take a look at text classification.
-In the lecture, we briefly review strictly rule-based methods and then we will explore supervised machine learning.
-During the tutorials, you will present your group projects.
+In the lecture for this week, we will briefly review strictly rule-based methods for text classification after which we will explore supervised machine learning.
+During the tutorial, you will discuss the first 5 questions of the tutorial exercise for week 8.

+Next week (week 8), you will present your group projects.